rmhsilva/lispmethods/_posts/2017-01-29-libraries.md

 ### Quicklisp

 > Experimenting with and using open-source libraries is so easy in
-> <favourite-language-here>.
+> &lt;favourite-language-here&gt;.
 I want that in Common Lisp!

 Most languages deal with this stuff quite differently.
 Python has pip, which is fairly well established as the Python package manager.
 If you want to share some